christinabeckaskenaizer/Portfolio/README.md

 ## Introduction

 Hey there!
 I'm thrilled to have you visit my portfolio website.
-My name is [Your Name], and I'm a passionate developer who loves crafting amazing web experiences.
+My name is Christina, and I'm a passionate developer who loves crafting amazing web experiences.
 This website is a representation of my journey, skills, and projects that I've poured my heart into.
 Feel free to explore and get to know me better!

 ### Technologies Used